school holiday activities melbourne

 1. Try Something Different With An Escape Room

-Many of the traditional school holiday activities are played out, repetitive, expensive and have long lines that you will have to endure.
-This summer, find cool school holiday activities in Melbourne that break the mould and provide new forms of entertainment for the kids.
+Many of the traditional school holiday activities are played out, repetitive, expensive and have long queuing lines to endure.
+This summer, find cool school holiday activities in Melbourne that break the mould and provide new forms of entertainment.

 2. Prepare Yourself For Indoor Activities

-The presence of the La Nino weather pattern means that Australia could be destined for a very hot summer.
+The increasing presence of the El Nino and La Nina weather patterns means that Australia can be destined for a very hot or very wet summer.
 Parents can prepare for this by having a range of indoor family activities ready to go.

-You could have a range of arts and crafts projects, puzzles, games and other family activities up your sleeve.
+You could think ahead to arts and crafts projects, and have puzzles, board games and other family activities up your sleeve.
 Prepare cooking or baking afternoons where you and the kids can get creative together.
 Pre-purchase all of the materials you need to make the best indoor cubby house.
-Have a range of movies ready to go – you could even buy your own cinema-style popcorn machine.
+Have some movies ready to go – you could even buy your own cinema-style popcorn machine.

-The last thing you want is to prepare for an entire summer outdoors only for weeks of extreme weather to wash away your fun.
-Prepare for it so you won’t have little (or bigger) ones nagging you about how bored they are.
+The last thing you want is to prepare for your school holiday activities, only for weeks of extreme weather to wash away your fun.
+Prepare for it so you won’t have little (or bigger) ones nagging you about how bored they are stuck inside.

 School Holiday Activities: Prepare Yourself For Indoor Activities